310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% img /img/es/eventstory/crossroad/1_4.jpg %}

 {% bubble Chiaki mgn %}
 No way!
-A rowdy underground live house like this is very ill-fitted for the duties performed by heroes of justice.
+A rowdy underground live house like this is very ill-fitted for the duties performed by allies of justice.

 A more ideal place would be a really tall skyscraper, or an abandoned mining cave.
 {% endbubble %}